busstoptaktik/geodesy/ruminations/004-rumination.md

 [here](https://lists.osgeo.org/pipermail/proj/2021-November/010440.html):

 > We're trying to adjust proj to use a specific transformation between two CRSes *by default*

 and [here](https://github.com/OSGeo/PROJ/issues/2318) where, despite his herculean efforts of making the heuristics as perfect as possible, even Even Rouault himself must describe the situation as "complex":

 > This area is complex and I must confess I generally have troubles to predict how the code I've written always behave in all situations

 One might object that resolving to building on user selection of the exact transformation, rather than a set of input- and output CRS is to ignore the troubles of the non-expert users, who are left to ask their friendly geodesist colleague which transformation to select.

 I will, however, insist that this is not terribly different from having to ask the same person about "what CRS am I supposed to use for input and output here?".
-The real difference is that the friendly geodesist colleague actually gets a chance to provide the most useful advice for the task at hand.
+The real difference is that the friendly geodesist colleague actually gets a chance to provide the most useful advice for the task at hand, by providing the EPSG-id of the proper transformation, rather than a set of EPSG-ids for the input- and output systems respectively.

 ### Solution #3: The geodetic registry interface ("the resolver")

 Where PROJ supports both "find the proper transformation given input and output CRS", and "use this transformation - do not ask any questions", RG deems the concept of a resolver implausible in the general case, and leaves the implementation of one up the end user, by whom it may be implemented as part of a `Context` data structure.

 ### Document History